Tips and tricks

 Also hold Shift

-or any modifier key to change the behaviour of the pen tool when adding notes.
-By default, the newly added note is edited in the transpose-and-resize mode.
-Alternatively, it’s the drag mode, more familiar:
+or any modifier key to change the behavior of the pen tool when adding notes.
+By default, the newly added note is edited in transpose-and-resize mode.
+Alternatively, there is the drag mode, which is more familiar:

 UI flags

 A couple of display options are available to provide a visual cue.
-They are toggled either in the navigation panel, or via hotkeys (G
+They can be toggled using the navigation panel or hotkeys (G

 and H